sandipsaxena/RAG_FAQ/README.md

-# FAQ Chatbot for a Company Manual Project using RAQ and Python
+# RAG GuideBot for a Company Manual Project using RAQ and Python

 ## Prerequisites